edgarsegundo/fastvistos/multi-sites/core/components/OpenGraph.md

 ## Chapter Overview

-The OpenGraph protocol, created by Facebook in 2010, revolutionized how content appears when shared on social media platforms.
-This chapter explores our `OpenGraph` component—a precision-engineered solution that transforms your content into compelling social media previews that drive engagement and click-through rates.
+The OpenGraph protocol, originally developed by Facebook in 2010, has become the universal standard adopted by virtually all major social media platforms.
+From LinkedIn and WhatsApp to Slack and Discord, OpenGraph tags ensure your content displays with rich, compelling previews regardless of where it's shared.

 ## The Social Media Challenge